kadimetla/doc-adk-training/training/module34-deploying-mcp-server-cloud-run/lab.md

-# Module 34: Deploying an MCP Server to Cloud Run

-## Lab 34: Deploying the "Shopping Cart" Server
+# Lab 34: Deploying the "Shopping Cart" Server Challenge

-### Goal
+## Goal

 In this lab, you will take the "Shopping Cart" MCP server from Module 30, re-architect it to be stateless, containerize it with a `Dockerfile`, and deploy it to Google Cloud Run.
 You will then configure an ADK agent to connect to this live, cloud-hosted tool.